As an Amazon Associate we earn from qualifying purchases.

 A 150g serving of fish fingers can provide you with 52 percent of your daily selenium requirements.

-We usually cook fish fingers using pollock, haddock, or cod, all white fish high in protein, niacin, and vitamin B-12.
+I usually cook fish fingers using pollock, haddock, or cod, all white fish high in protein, niacin, and vitamin B-12.
 According to the National Nutrition Database of the United States Department of Agriculture (USDA), fish fingers include roughly 3 grams of protein per stem.

 As a result, one serving of five fish fingers contains approximately 15 grams of protein.
 Protein aids in weight management, increases satiety, and the growth and repair of muscular tissue, among other things.